LuisE-PRA/Luis-Pedroza-Portfolio/Optimization/Tabu Search/README.md

-Hybrid tabu search algorithm applied to the minimum number of mating subproblem in heat exchange networks.
+Hybrid tabu search algorithm applied to the minimum number of matches subproblem in heat exchange networks.